volodymyr0507/IgorSavotikov/README.md

 ### Full Stack Developer

 Hi, I am a Full Stack Web & Mobile Developer.
 I own a strong hold on different skills such as HTML, CSS, JavaScript, Python, PHP, Vue, Nuxt, Qusasar, React JS, React-Native, Next,  Node, Laravel, TypeScript, etc. I've started my freelancing career in 2014 and succeeding it until now.
-I've done multiple projects on website and web app development including DApps.
+I've done multiple projects on website and web app development.
 I'm also engaged with different freelancing platforms, from where I've created a trusted bond with my clients by offering them tremendous services.

 ## 🛠️ My Skills